Only you can prevent combine fires

 - Keep at least one fully-charged, 10-pound ABC dry chemical fire extinguisher with an Underwriter’s Laboratory approval in the combine cab.

-- Mount a second fire extinguisher on the outside of the machine that can be reached from ground level.
+- Mount a second, larger fire extinguisher on the outside of the machine that can be reached from ground level.

 - Recharge partially discharged extinguishers.